xmigrate/xmigrate-docs/docs/source/getting_started.rst

    BASE_URL: http://24.142.113.45:8000/api

 Execute the below commands to start xmigrate application

 .. code-block:: bash

    git clone https://github.com/xmigrate/xmigrate.git
    cd xmigrate
-   docker-compose up -d
+   docker compose up -d

 Execute the below command to see the logs from xmigrate app

 .. code-block:: bash

-   docker-compose logs -f app
+   docker compose logs -f app

 Project
 -------

-Once the application is up and running the next step is to signup.
+Once the application is up and running, the next step is to signup.
 After signup login to the application using the credentials.
 Now, we have to create a project to start the migration.
 We define the target cloud in this process.
 Below are the detailed steps with screenshots to create a project for each cloud provider,

 AWS
 ^^^
-There are 2 pre-requisites to migrate servers to AWS.
+There are two pre-requisites to migrate servers to AWS.
 We need an s3 bucket and access credentials to the AWS account with full permission to the bucket and permission to create roles and manage compute instances.
 This is for creating the network, compute resources and vmimport role in the target cloud during the migration.
 Follow the steps below to create a project for AWS migration;